polkadot-developers/substrate-docs/README.md

 Configuration and styling files for gatsby live primarily in the `src` folder.

-> NOTE: there are more peculiarities to contributing to this specific repo's content.
-Please review
+> NOTE: There are some unique requirements to be aware if you are contributing content in the <insert-repo-name> repository.
+For more information, see the [Builder notes](https://docs.substrate.io/v3/contribute/writing#builder-notes) in the contributor guidelines.
 > the contributor guidelines on [Builder notes](https://docs.substrate.io/v3/contribute/writing#builder-notes) to be aware of them!

 ### Production deployment